Orin-Labs/www/public/memo.md

 Now, our task is herculean.
 Existing models are fantastic, but they are only building blocks of the product we’re making.
 Designing a system that can benchmark every student and support them through years of continuous learning is no small feat.
 But with the right team, it’s doable.

-**I’ve been pulling together some of my most talented friends from companies like Clever, Khan Academy, Chan-Zuckerberg Initiative, Palantir, and more.** I’ve been talking to dozens of families, collected hundreds of dollars in payments for fragmented demo versions of the product, and built an advisory board of industry veterans — some of whom are already investors in the round.
+**I’ve been pulling together some of my most talented friends from companies like Clever, Khan Academy, Chan-Zuckerberg Initiative, Palantir, and more.** I’ve been talking to dozens of families and collected hundreds of dollars in payments for fragmented demo versions of the product.

 This is a unique opportunity of timing, market, and people. **To start, we’re building an AI private tutor named Orin for the $100B private tutoring market.** This will set a high bar for the educational parts of the product — if it isn’t effective, people won’t buy.
 We’ll be forced to build the hardest part of the product, an effective teacher, first.